jasogwa/Automatic-detection-of-fieldbus-protocols/README.md

 ## Adding test telegram messages

-In the data folder, you will find a file named `knx.txt`.
+In the data folder, you will find a file named `knx.csv`.
 This file contains a list of KNX telegrams we want to use to generate our sequence. you can make use of it or copy and replace your own telegrams in the file.

 ## Generating Sequences

-cd to the root directory and run `python sequence_alignment.py` This will generate and add a list of sequences to the database using the telegrams in the file `data/knx.txt`.
+cd to the root directory and run `python msa.py`
+This will generate and add a list of sequences to the database using the telegrams in the file `data/knx.csv`.

 ## Identifying a new telegram

-For a new message you want to know the sequence it belongs to, copy and paste the message in the line `test = "BCE0362E094C000080" ` (i.e. replace `BCE0362E094C000080` with your own telegram). this line can be found in `identify.py`.
+For a new message you want to know the sequence it belongs to, copy and paste the message in the line `test = "BCE0362E094C000080" ` (i.e. replace `BCE0362E094C000080` with your own telegram). this line can be found in `identify_msa.py`.

-Finally you can run `python identify.py`
+Finally you can run `python identify_msa.py`
 The output will be a list of all the sequences related to the message you replaced in the variable `test`